natively/EventBooking/README.md

 2. run `rake db:migrate` to update your table
 3. run `rake refinery:override model=Event` and add the line `validates_uniqueness_of :unique_event_id` to app/models/event.rb
 4. Here's where the fun begins.
-Write a script to pull in data from the Eventbooking XML streams and write it to the Events table.
+Set up a Cron add-on in your Heroku app.
+Then write a script to pull in data from the Eventbooking XML streams and write it to the Events table.
+Save it to lib/tasks/cron.rake and run it manually with `rake cron` (or `heroku run rake cron` to test it).
 This was my first draft

         desc 'this task populates our event table from eb-xml streams' task :cron => :environment do